34 Customer Service CV Examples for 2026

 This summary is tailored to the role and outlines the candidate’s experience and skills while being personable and not too formal.
 By carefully crafting your objective or summary, you can stand out from the competition in just two to three sentences.

-Tip 3: Utilise metrics on your customer service CV
+How to leverage metrics on your customer service resume

-Utilising metrics is all about avoiding vagueness and demonstrating success.
-Most job description bullet points don’t convey how successful, friendly, or efficient you were.
-However, stating, “Assisted over 200 customers weekly with technical queries, achieving a 98% customer satisfaction rate,” provides the recruiter with specific details of your skills and abilities.
+Most job description bullets don’t describe how successful, friendly, or efficient you were.
+However, saying, “Assisted 200+ customers weekly with technical questions with a 98% customer satisfaction rate,” tells the recruiter the specifics of your talents and abilities.

 It’s not necessary to provide metrics for every bullet point, but including an estimate when possible is better than being vague.